wallarm/product-documentation/docs/4.2/attacks-vulns-list.md

 * Sanitize and filter all user input to prevent malicious payloads in the input from being executed.
 * Apply the recommendations from the [OWASP Input Validation Cheatsheet][link-owasp-inputval-cheatsheet].
+### API abuse

+**Attack**

+**Wallarm code:** `api_abuse`

+**Description:**

+API abuse performed by bots like credential stuffing, fake account creation, content scraping and other malicious actions targeted at your APIs.

+**Wallarm behavior:**

+Wallarm detects API abuse only if the filtering node has version 4.2 or above.

+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following automated threats by default:

+* API abuse targeted at server response time increase or server unavailability
+* Credential stuffing
+* Fake account creation
+* Scalping
+* Vulnerability scanning
+* Scraping
+* Broken Object Level Authorization (BOLA)

+For the module to identify anomaly traffic as originating from malicious bots, the module relies on many [metrics](about-wallarm/api-abuse-prevention.md#how-api-abuse-prevention-works).

+If the metrics point to bot attack signs, the module [denylists or graylists](about-wallarm/api-abuse-prevention.md#denylisting-vs-graylisting) the source of the anomaly traffic for 1 hour.

+**Remediation:**

+You may follow these recommendations:

+* Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
+* Denylist IP addresses of regions and sources (like Tor), definitely not related to your application.
+* Configure server-side rate limit for requests.
+* Use CAPTCHA solutions.
+* Search your application analytics for the bot attack signs.

 ##  The list of special attacks and vulnerabilities